allisonanson/BudgetNow/Documents/Daily-Log.md

 Here I will summarize what part of the project I worked on each day in a few sentences.

 ---
+2022/01/27 - Studied JavaScript at learnjavascript.online - 6 chapters.

+---
+2022/01/26 - I did not work on this project as I worked on job applications.

+---
+2022/01/25 - Researched tech stacks and concluded I would use the MERN stack for my small project.
+I chose MERN because I already have experience with it, it is best suited for small scale applications, and everything is written in JavaScript so it is easier for me to understand.
+Also, JavaScript is best suited for the browser, which is where my application will reside.

+---
 2022/01/24 - Created a Trello board for this project (https://trello.com/b/iFzuqMnG).
 Started transferring requirements from System-Requirements.md to the Backlog board.